 Born and raised in Montreal, Arianne moved to Toronto in 2016.
 In 2018, with Andres, she co-founded The UnderSCENE after feeling like her voice was not heard and to give people a chance to get their voice heard in the world of criticism.
 Fan of comedy and queer cinema, Arianne likes to have a good laugh but also loves a good cry when she needs one.
 But her true love lies in television and binging television is something she does too well.
 Arianne has had the chance to cover multiple film Festivals since her beginning at The UnderSCENE including Inside Out Film Festival, Toronto After Dark and Toronto International Film Festival.

-Co-Founder / Senior Film Critic
+Managing Editor / Senior Film Critic

 Favourite Film: Zodiac

 Born and raised in Toronto, and movie theatres.
 He’s been fascinated with film for as long as I can remember.
 He believes one of the best activities known to people is the post-movie discussion, so he and his friend Jeffrey started a podcast to have those conversations, while also asking questions to one another, and the audience.
 This led him to film criticism, and led to a great viewing at TIFF for Brie Larson’s Unicorn Store.
 Which led to helping create and run The UnderSCENE.

 Born and raised on the East Coast, Alex picked up and moved to Toronto in 2017 to pursue his dream of becoming a filmmaker.
 Being a film buff and always having enough opinions to go around, he was thrilled to be recruited by Arianne and Andres.
 Horror and queer content are his go-to’s for a solid movie night which makes sense considering his dream to is to make an epic queer slasher.